gianlucatursi/GTAppMenuController/README.md

 **GTBackViewController** is the UITableViewController with the cells. **GTAppMenuController** is a UINavigationController (Why? i don't know, I thought it was better to use a navigation controller) and this is the purple view that captures the event of swipe.

-It just needs some love from you guys as it has never been tested on a real app.
+It just needs some help from you guys.
 After that, here's my list:

 - When select a UITableViewCell push to other View (like Paper)
 - When swipe from Down to Top don't work fine.